 The fastest way to improve mobile web performance is to resize the images to fit the screen size.
-Images occupy the largest amount of space on a web page.
+Images occupy the most significant amount of space on a web page.
 So it should be compressed and modified with image formats.
-Here are few ways to use the images effectively on a mobile website
+Here are a few ways to use the images effectively on a mobile website

 - Use Adaptive images – Adaptive images uses a PHP script that automatically detects the size of the screen and produces a scaled-down version of the image to fit the screen size.
-Through adaptive image techniques, you can also set the quality of the images.
+You can also set the quality of the images through adaptive image techniques.

-The main benefit of this is only the needed images are downloaded in the background, and unwanted images are avoided.
+The main benefit is that only the needed images are downloaded in the background, avoiding unwanted images.